-Thinking of heading to a Carnival this year, but not sure which one to choose?
+Thinking of heading to a Carnival in 2019, but not sure which one to choose?
 Here’s a run down of the most popular and interesting carnivals around the world, as well as how to know which carnival is perfect of each type of traveler.

 Ati-Atihan Festival – Panay, Philippines